-The angel Gabriel coming out of the presence of God comes to Zacharias while he's serving his duties as a priest in the temple.
-And he announces to Zacharias that he and his wife are going to have a child, and that child is going to be the forerunner of the Messiah, the greatest prophet up until that time who ever lived, John the Baptist.
+The angel Gabriel, coming out of the presence of God, comes to Zacharias while he's serving his duties as a priest in the temple.
+And he announces to Zacharias that he and his wife are going to have a child, and that child is going to be the forerunner of the Messiah, the greatest prophet up to that time who ever lived, John the Baptist.

-And then comes the story starting in verse 26 of a young girl.
-This time not an older lady, this time a young girl, Not a married lady but a virgin probably a 13-year-old girl by the name of Mary.
+And then comes the story, starting in verse 26, of a young girl.
+This time not an older lady, this time a young girl, Not a married lady but a virgin, probably a 13-year-old girl by the name of Mary.
 And the same angel Gabriel comes to her, this time in the north in Galilee about seventy-five or eighty miles away from where Elizabeth and Zacharias lived.
-And God sent this angel with another birth announcement, this time the virgin will conceive without a man and God Himself will create in her womb a child who will be the Son of the Most High, He will be the One given the throne of His father David.
+And God sent this angel with another birth announcement, this time the virgin will conceive without a man and God Himself will create in her womb a child who will be the Son of the Most High.
+He will be the One given the throne of His father David.
 He will have a kingdom over the house of Jacob and a kingdom that has no end.
 He will be, in a word, the Messiah, the Savior of the world, the Son of God.

-And so, you have these two incredible conception miracles.
-One in the case of Elizabeth and one in the case of Mary.
+And so, you have these two incredible conception miracles: One in the case of Elizabeth and one in the case of Mary.
 Last time we saw how the two women met.
 Mary, having heard from Gabriel and realizing that she is going to be the mother of the Son of God, realizing that God is going to perform in her a conception miracle is told by the angel about Elizabeth.
 She otherwise would not have known.
-She is told about Elizabeth who is now pregnant six months even in her old age, well in to her 60's, 70's, maybe even 80's.
-And Mary then hastens, as we learned last time in verse 39, to go to the hill country to meet Elizabeth.
+She is told about Elizabeth who is now pregnant six months even in her old age, well in to her 60s, 70s, maybe even 80s.
+Mary then hastens, as we learned last time in verse 39, to go to the hill country to meet Elizabeth.

 Then there was prophetic confirmation.
-Personal confirmation came from Elizabeth.
+The personal confirmation came from Elizabeth.
 The physical confirmation came from the unborn John the Baptist.
 The prophetic confirmation came from God Himself who filled Elizabeth with His Holy Spirit and she spoke the Word of God as we remember in verses 42 to 45.